pongstr/react-test-project/README.md

 - Show indexes of the checked `List` items in the header of the page;
 - Generate a dummy dataset with **at least 100** items to test your solution;
 - Make nice UI;
-- Along with the app source code, provide setup instructions if any;
+- Push your solution to a public github repo and provide setup instructions if any;

 ## Sample datasets